Joe91/fun-bots/docs/REVIEW_FINDINGS.md

 Fixed items have been removed from this list.
 All bugs above are fixed; what remains are improvements.

-1. Test in-game: B48 (chopper bank direction) and B49 (gunship FOV) couldn't be verified from source.
+1. Test in-game: B48 (chopper bank direction) couldn't be verified from source.
+(B49 tested: not a bug, reverted.)
 2. I4: settings-batch transaction, and keying permissions by account GUID.
 3. I6, I8: escaping for `WebUI:ExecuteJS` and `data-value` for booleans, which lifts the no-apostrophe constraint on translations.
 4. I7: send node lists only to the requester.